 From March 20 – March 28, Games for Change hosted the Cross-Cultural Impact Jam, a week-long virtual event with support from Unity, Cultural Services of the French Embassies in the U.S. and Canada, and the Consulate General of France in Quebec.
 The event brought together approximately 70 student developers from Canada, France, Senegal, and the United States to explore how they can integrate inclusivity and impact into their work.

 After a weekend of activities, the theme was revealed, and students began to develop experiences around an inclusive theme: ‘Amplifying Voices.’
 This theme was selected to encourage students to consider how we can uplift and advocate for meaningful social issues and marginalized voices in our communities.
 At the end of the week, we celebrated cross-collaboration, and four student teams were honored with superlative awards.
-Three additional teams were also given honorable mentions.
+Three additional teams were also given honorable mention.
+All games can be played on the Unity Play Showcase.

 Grand Prize Winner: